admission criteria - WhAt We Look For

 - Letters of recommendation & essay (optional)

-higher.
-GPA does not automatically guarantee admission to the university.
+or higher.
+GPA does not automatically guarantee admission to the program.
+High school

 Most applicants complete: